Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 Seasonal Celebration Ideas

-Celebrate the changing seasons with the solstice and equinox celebration ideas below.
+Celebrate the changing seasons that fall within the “Wheel of the Year” with the solstice and equinox solar festival celebration ideas and cross-quarter day sabbat festivals below.

 - Winter Solstice Celebration Ideas